Aaron-S-H/phase-1-javascript-project-mode/phase-1-assessment-project/README.md

-Secret Somm
+#Secret Somm

 Secret Somm is a wine application where users can rate, or search wines from a database and also add ones they've found.
-Secret Somm removes the pressure of choosing wines like having a sommelier standing next to you to assist you.
+This app removes the pressure of choosing wines like having a sommelier standing next to you to assist you.

 Features